University of Rajasthan Library: Location

 Rajasthan University is close to the now-famous Bidla Mandir on the Jawaharlal Nehru Marg.
 The central Library is near the entrance gate of the university on its left side.

 Building

 The building of the library has a spread of the traditional red stone of Jaipur.
 The surrounding of the building has greenery all around.
 The massive building is an area of 10,000 sq. mt.
 Area of the reading rooms is 3000 sq. mt. and carpet area for stack room is 4000 sq. mt.

 A new building has been added to the existing library.
 This is named as Dr Babasaheb Bhimrao Ambedkar Library Building.
 This will house modern library facilities, including digital library services.
 The building has been inaugurated on 16 November 2022 by Sh Ashok Gehlot, the Chief Minister of Rajasthan government.

 Staff

-The post of University Librarian is vacant.
-Professor S. L. Jain is honorary director of this library.
+The library is administered by a University Librarian and supporting staff.
+As per the university prospectus, Professor S. L. Jain has served as honorary director of the library.